View the Executive Summary for this brief.

 Income vs. Consumption Taxes

 The debate of income vs consumption taxes boils down to whether to tax what people earn or what people spend.
 In the U.S., the main federal tax on individuals is the personal income tax “on both labor income (wages and salaries) and capital income (interest, dividends, and capital gains).”
-In fact, taxes on income and individual profits in the U.S. generated 39% of total tax revenue in 2017, compared to an average of 24% of total tax revenue among all other OECD (Organization for Economic Cooperation and Development) countries.
-Critics of excessive reliance on income taxes note that a lower return on investment due to taxes disincentivizes saving and investment, which are behaviors that drive economic growth.
+In fact, taxes on income and individual profits in the U.S. generated 41% of total tax revenue in 2019, compared to an average of 23% of total tax revenue among all other OECD (Organization for Economic Cooperation and Development) countries.
+Critics of excessive reliance on income taxes note that a lower return on investment due to taxes disincentivizes saving and investment.

 While the U.S. leans more on income taxes, other developed countries rely heavily on consumption taxes, such as the VAT that is common in Europe, or sales taxes in the U.S. By relying more heavily on VAT and other consumption taxes, these countries can maintain a lower income tax rate on both income from labor and capital (investment).
 Theoretically, this system encourages people to defer consumption and invest and/or save their income.
 Taxing interest, dividends, and capital gains, on the other hand, means less investment and savings than there would be in a tax-free world.